Explore learning communities

-Learning Communities are only offered for students entering in the fall.
+Learning Communities are typically only offered for students entering in the fall.

 As part of a community of approximately 20 students, you will have a built-in support network during your first term at OHIO.
 Participants in an LC develop a deeper understanding of the courses' subject matter while they build relationships and learn together outside of the classroom.

-More than 170 learning community options are available each year, with 2600+ students participating in them.
+More than 200 learning community options are available each year, with more than 75 percent of new students participating in them.
 LCs may be college-based, designed around student interests, or structured to serve a particular group of students.

-From your community members, peer mentor, and LC instructor, to the faculty who teach your linked courses, you will make connections throughout the university.
+From your community members, LC leader, and LC instructor, to the faculty who teach your linked courses, you will make connections throughout the university.
 Each of these unique connections can contribute to an academically rich, fun, and rewarding experience and your ultimate success at OHIO.

 Types of Learning Communities for Freshmen: